 Responding to prescription drug abuse, particularly among young people, will require a long-term commitment from a variety of stakeholders.
-Community-based strategies are crucial to planning, implementing, evaluating, and refining approaches to achieve effective and sustainable outcomes.^{1,2,3} Without the support of all the relevant parties, interventions are unlikely to be sustained long enough to solve this problem.
+Community-based strategies are crucial to planning, implementing, evaluating, and refining approaches to achieve effective and sustainable outcomes.
+Without the support of all the relevant parties, interventions are unlikely to be sustained long enough to solve this problem.

-A community-based strategy must involve those with an interest in the outcome.
+A community-based strategy must involve all those with an interest in the outcome.
 Many different segments of society should be represented and actively involved in implementing a chosen strategy, program(s), or approach, and in mobilizing the desired change including:

-- Parents and nonparent relatives;
+Parents and relatives:

-- Youth and their peers;

-- Teachers (including secondary school teachers, athletic coaches, and college professors);

-- School and college administrators;

-- Community organizations in which adolescent youth and young adults participate (e.g., churches, athletic clubs, skill-development groups for shared interests such as scout units or marching bands); - Clinicians and other healthcare providers (including school nurses); and - Law enforcement officials.
+- Youth and their peers; - Teachers (including school teachers, athletic coaches, and university professors); - School and university administrators; - Community organizations in which adolescents and young adults participate (e.g., churches, athletic clubs, skill-development groups for shared interests such as scouting units or musical groups); - Clinicians and other healthcare providers (including doctors, psychologists, social workers, nurses and dentists), and - Law enforcement officials.